TomasMendozaHN/YZU_smart_robot/README.md

 There are 4 Main Files:

-1. Debugging 2 & 4 --> To visualize the camera stream while printing angle/stage (respectively).
+1. Debugging_Angle --> To visualize the camera stream while printing angle.

+2. Debugging_Stage --> To visualize the camera stream while printing stage.

-2. Environment_With_Visualization --> Visualize the camera stream + RL Env to control robot.
+3. Environment_With_Visualization --> Visualize the camera stream + RL Env to control robot.

-3. Environment_No_Visualization --> RL Env to control robot (NO camera visualization)
+4. Environment_No_Visualization --> RL Env to control robot (NO camera visualization)

 ###  HOW TO OUTPUT MLAGENTS TRAINED MODEL AS PYTORCH MODEL?